DHHS POLICIES AND PROCEDURES

 - When current or former State employees are being considered for hire or promotion, their past work performance plans and appraisals may be obtained for review by those involved in making the hiring or promotion decision.
 This right to access is based on State policy (Employment and Records, Section 3) and on the employee’s signature on the state application that authorizes the release of information relevant to job requirements.

 - New employees to DHHS shall be given access to the DHHS Performance Management policy during orientation.

 - New supervisors and managers shall participate in the DHHS performance management supervisor training within the first year of assuming supervisory duties.
 Division and facility performance management trainers shall meet the curriculum and training requirements established by DHHS Human Resources.

 - The manager shall conduct the performance management requirements of employees until the new supervisor has completed performance management training.

 The end of cycle summary page of the work performance plan shall contain the statement: Performance Rating Dispute Process: Career State employees or former career State employees may grieve an overall performance rating of Improvement Needed (Does Not Meet Expectations) using the employee grievance process.
 Contact your Human Resources Office for specific information regarding the employee grievance process.

 - Performance Management System Administration

-- The performance management coordinator (or other designated person) shall monitor divisions and facilities administration of the DHHS performance management system to ensure compliance with agency policy.
-This includes ensuring that ratings are entered into Beacon within the timeframes established by the Office of State Personnel.
+- The performance management coordinator (or other designated person) shall monitor the agency administration of the performance management system to ensure compliance with agency policy.

 For questions or clarification on any of the information contained in this policy, please contact Human Resources .
 For general questions about department-wide policies and procedures, contact the DHHS Policy Coordinator .